There are four essential requirements that make a restrictive covenant enforceable in the eyes of the court.

 In a previous post, I detailed the types of restrictive covenants.
 Click here to read that post.

-There are four essential requirements that make post-employment non-compete and non-solicit covenants enforceable in the eyes of the court.
-It helps to use the word ACRE to remember these four elements: Ancillary, Consideration, Reasonable Terms, and Equitable to Enforce.
+In regards to the four requirements needed to enforce a restrictive covenant, it helps to use the word ACRE to remember these four elements: Ancillary, Consideration, Reasonable Terms, and Equitable to Enforce.

 Ancillary – A non-compete or non-solicit must be ancillary to an employment relationship or other legally enforceable relationship.
 The vast majority of restrictive covenants accompany employment relationships.
 Other relationships that support restrictive covenants include independent contractor agreements, sales of businesses, franchises, distributorships, and joint ventures.